lulzzz/cloud-custodian-pipeline-sample/README.md

 You'll need two Service Principals.

 * The first is used at runtime by Cloud Custodian to access to the Azure API's.
 This SP needs access to execute policies across your targeted Subscriptions.
+Credentials of this service principal should be added to KeyVault as the following data structure:

+{
+   "tenantId": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa",
+   "appId": "aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa",
+   "clientSecret": "correct-horse-battery-staple"
+ }

 * The second is used at release time by the Azure DevOps pipeline.
 This SP needs access to pull secrets from a KeyVault.

 ## Policies